3 steps to connect Roku to your VPN:

-First and foremost, let’s get the technical bit sorted out.
+First and foremost, let’s get the technical bit sorted.
 To connect your Roku to a VPN, you can either install a VPN on your home router or set up a virtual one using a Windows 10 laptop.

-When you connect your router to a VPN, it extends the VPN benefits to all the devices on the WiFi network, including Roku.
+Connecting your router to a VPN extends the VPN benefits to all the devices on the Wi-Fi network, including Roku.

 Most routers support VPN connections, but some don’t.
 To find out whether your router has VPN functionality, check the manufacturer’s website or your router’s manual.